-- If I take a power nap on days after a night of interrupted sleep, the following night’s sleep is better.
+- If I take a power nap on days after a night of interrupted rest, the following night’s sleep is better.
 I feel better and more energetic in my training as well.

-- Also, when my sleep is better, my moods are better and more stable, as I would often feel more irritated on the mornings where I hadn’t had a good night’s sleep.
+- Also, when my sleep is better, my moods are better and more stable, as I would often feel more irritated in the mornings where I hadn’t had a good night’s recovery.

 We have used the Nightly Recharge status to alter my training plan on several occasions.

-After a very poor night’s sleep and a subsequent bad score, we actually switch to an easier, less-demanding training day.
+After a very poor night’s rest and a subsequent bad score, we actually switch to an easier, less-demanding training day.